englishfrançaisespañol

 What is the project ?

-The European Union - Council of Europe Joint Project “Barnahus in Spain – Strengthening child-friendly justice through effective co-operation and coordination among different Barnahus-type services in the regions of Spain” aims to ensure that all children who are victims of violence, including sexual exploitation and sexual abuse, benefit from a child-friendly access to justice and from strengthened and timely child protection services in Spain and its regions (Autonomous Communities).
+The European Union - Council of Europe Joint Project “Barnahus in Spain – Strengthening child-friendly justice among Barnahus-type services in Spanish regions (Phase II)” aims to ensure that all children who are victims of violence, including sexual exploitation and sexual abuse, benefit from a child-friendly, multidisciplinary and interagency comprehensive response in Spain and its regions (Autonomous Communities).

-The project is co-funded by the European Union via the Technical Support Instrument, and implemented by the Council of Europe, in cooperation with the European Commission, over 24 months (6 July 2022- 5 July 2024) in Spain.
-You may visit DG REFORM's dedicated webpage on the project.
+The Project is co-funded by the European Union via the Technical Support Instrument, and implemented by the Council of Europe, in co-operation with the European Commission, Reform and Investment Task Force (SG REFORM), and in collaboration with the Spanish Ministry of Youth and Childhood and Ministry of the Presidency, Justice and Relations with Parliament.

 Project news